Minoreva/Internship-Docker-Trial/README.md

 You can run the app on localhost by using<br />
 `docker-compose up`<br />
 And should be available in your browser at http://localhost:3000

+This is an example project, see more at : https://docs.docker.com/get-started/